WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 2. Buying Too Big of a Dream Home or

-It seems reasonable in retirement to finally reward yourself with that new house on the lake or to start working on that renovation you’ve always wanted to do and now have the time.
-But before jumping in, be careful as that dream could quickly become a financial nightmare.
+It seems reasonable in retirement to finally reward yourself with that new house on the lake or to start working on that renovation you’ve always wanted to do.
+But before jumping in, be careful as that dream could quickly become a financial nightmare

-Once you’ve signed on the dotted line and financed this project, keep in mind, you’ll also need to continue spending big on upkeep, maintenance, property taxes, homeowners insurance, and repairs that will eat into your retirement savings.
+Once you’ve signed on the dotted line and financed the project, keep in mind, you’ll also continue spending big on upkeep, maintenance, property taxes, homeowners insurance, and repairs that will eat into your retirement savings.

-Furthermore, if you’re not able to pay for this new house or project outright, you’ll now be looking at much higher interest rates to finance this endeavor.
+Furthermore, if you can't pay for the new house or project in full, you'll face significantly higher interest rates to finance it.

 It’s best to take all of these factors into consideration before buying or renovating as you may end up moving anyway, either because you’ve found the house is now too big for you and your spouse, or because, as we like to say in retirement planning, “Grandkids (and family) tend to win out,” and you want to be closer to them.